oeyoews/star-list/README.md

 *   [sjmc11/tourguide-js](https://github.com/sjmc11/tourguide-js) - TourGuide is a Javascript library for creating user tours and on-boarding steps for your apps.
 *   [romboHQ/tailwindcss-motion](https://github.com/romboHQ/tailwindcss-motion) - tailwindcss-motion is a Tailwind CSS Plugin made at RomboHQ.
 It’s a simple, yet powerful, animation library with a simple syntax.
 *   [jacomyal/sigma.js](https://github.com/jacomyal/sigma.js) - A JavaScript library aimed at visualizing graphs of thousands of nodes and edges
-*   [hey-api/openapi-ts](https://github.com/hey-api/openapi-ts) - 🚀 The OpenAPI to TypeScript codegen.
-Generate clients, SDKs, validators, and more.
-Support: @mrlubos
+*   [hey-api/openapi-ts](https://github.com/hey-api/openapi-ts) - 🌀 OpenAPI to TypeScript code generator.
+Generate API clients, SDKs, validators, and more.
 *   [Azure/fetch-event-source](https://github.com/Azure/fetch-event-source) - A better API for making Event Source requests, with all the features of fetch()
 *   [BrainJS/brain.js](https://github.com/BrainJS/brain.js) - 🤖 GPU accelerated Neural networks in JavaScript for Browsers and Node.js
 *   [Laniman/threejs-brain-animation](https://github.com/Laniman/threejs-brain-animation) - React Three.js Brain Animation